Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 06.44.31 UTC
+- WIB: Minggu, 2 November 2025 07.09.32 UTC
-- WITA: Minggu, 2 November 2025 07.44.31 UTC
+- WITA: Minggu, 2 November 2025 08.09.32 UTC
-- WIT: Minggu, 2 November 2025 08.44.31 UTC
+- WIT: Minggu, 2 November 2025 09.09.32 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: nature
+Kategori: friendship